Skip to content

 Tech & Integration

 Single API, full SDK, excellent docs.
 But 4-8 week onboarding for high-risk means no speed bonus.
-Built in-house, not stitched from acquisitions
+Built in-house as one stack, unlike acquisition-stitched rivals

 12%7.0Strong